seanbrookes/sf1/README.md

 4) optional - edit the package.json/app-config files to change ports, app names, etc.
 5) npm install

-If everything goes according to plan you shold be able to bring up the app.
+If everything goes according to plan you should be able to bring up the app.

 It is pretty bare bones so there isn't much 'application real-estate' when you begin.
 This is just a jumpint off point.